fe3dback/web-debug-proto/docs/scheme/types.md

 #### Client rules

-- Prepend defined project root path to "rel_path"
+- Prepend defined project root path to "relativePath"
 - Load file in Read-only mode and fetch +-3 lines from specified "line"
 - If no "line" specified, you should display only path to file
 - Do not display absolute path with project root, only relative.
-- Highlight all "line", if no "pos" specified
+- Highlight all "line", if no "positionStart" specified
-- Highlight all "line" and add "cursor" if only "line" and "pos" specified
+- Highlight all "line" and add "cursor" if only "line" and "positionStart" specified
-- If "pos" and "pos_end" specified, client application MUST highlight range between pos <= i && i <= pos_end.
+- If "positionStart" and "positionEnd" specified, client application MUST highlight range between pos <= i && i <= pos_end.

 #### Client recommendations